-Known for its easy access to major sporting arenas—including Lincoln Financial Field, home of the Super Bowl LII champion Philadelphia Eagles—the area is also a hit thanks to its multicultural and foodie attractions.
+Known for its easy access to major sporting arenas in Philadelphia’s Stadium District, South Philadelphia is also known for multicultural and foodie attractions.

 D’Emilio’s Old World Ice Treats is home to South Philadelphia’s most delicious ice treats.
 Owner Chris brings his grandmother’s infamous sorbetto recipe to visitors of all ages.
 This spot is famous for mile high Sundaes, creamy gelatis, and soft serve ice cream.